 The company is committed to supporting dance schools and conservatoires in nurturing, and developing the next generation of talent for the company and the Student Associates programme will build on existing work in this area.
-New Adventures has a long history of employing dancers who have graduated from Central School of Ballet, including Seren Williams (2016 graduate) who will be making her debut in Matthew Bourne’s The Red Shoes this November.
-This project has also emerged following the recent appointment of longstanding Company member, Christopher Marney, as the new Artistic Director of Ballet Central.
+New Adventures has a long history of employing dancers who have graduated from Central School of Ballet, including Seren Williams (2016 graduate) who made her debut in Matthew Bourne’s production of The Red Shoes.
+This project has also emerged following the appointment of longstanding Company member, Christopher Marney, as the new Artistic Director of Ballet Central.

-Two third year students from Central School of Ballet have been selected as our first Student Associates.
+Two third year students from Central School of Ballet were selected as our first Student Associates.
 Stephen Murray and Brittanie Dillon, were selected after a weekend of auditions led by Matthew Bourne (Artistic Director, New Adventures) and Etta Murfitt (Associate Artistic Director, New Adventures).
-Stephen and Brittanie will attend The Red Shoes rehearsal and creation period at the Backstage Centre, Essex.
-They will then support the Company by performing in various performances during the show’s Christmas season at Sadler’s Wells from 6 December 2016 – 29 January 2017.
+Stephen and Brittanie attended The Red Shoes rehearsal and creation period at the Backstage Centre, Essex.
+They then supported the Company by performing in various performances during the show’s Christmas season at Sadler’s Wells from 6 December 2016 – 29 January 2017.